DrawboardLtd/Win2D/README.md

 ## Building Win2D UWP from source

 UWP has some additional steps to ensure it can build.
 The build command relies on `winrt.projection` files in the `bin/anycpu` folder but does not build them.
-We can use the Visual Studio solution to ensure the projection files exist before running the build:
+We can use the Visual Studio solution to ensure the projection files exist before running the build.

-Firstly:
+First:

 - follow the above instructions to clone the Win2D source repo
 - checkout the uwp/main branch

 ##### Prepare bin/anycpu

-- delete the obj/bin folders in the root of the cloned repo from the file system  (start from a clean slate)
+- delete the `obj` and `bin` folders in the root of the cloned repo from the file system  (start from a clean slate)
-- open the Win2d.uap solution in Visual Studio
+- open the `Win2d.uap` solution in Visual Studio
-- choose a platform configuration for your device (e.g. x64)
+- choose a platform configuration for your device (e.g. `x64`)
-- build Visual Studio in both Debug and Release modes
+- build Visual Studio in both `Debug` and `Release` modes
-  - this will ensure the winrt.projection files are correctly built in bin/anycpu
+  - this will ensure the `winrt.projection` files are correctly compiled into `bin/anycpu`

 The `winrt.projection` debug and release folders should now exist in `bin/anycpu` for the build command to pick up.